biggerboat/navigator-as3/examples/README.markdown

+# Navigator Examples

 Up next for the example section:

-# Validate dynamic states by creating your own IHasStateValidation*** implementations
+* Integration: SWFAddress (is an example really neccessary?
+It's just one line!)
+* Behaviors: Dynamic state validation and update notification
+* Behaviors: Asynchronous and optional validation scenarios
+* Behaviors: Swap dynamic content
-# Using the NavigatorContext and NavigatorSignalContext with RobotLegs
+* Using the NavigatorContext and NavigatorSignalContext with RobotLegs
-# Asynchronous and optional validation scenarios
-# Using the NavigationProxy and the mediator-proxy-state-map in XML
+* Using the NavigationProxy and the mediator-proxy-state-map in XML
+* History management

+Let me know if you'd like to see more.